Priyank-Ai/SAR-based-tank-detection/README.md

 application.
 The results obtained from the sample SAR images demonstrate the potential SSD MobileNetV2 FPN-Lite 320x320 of deep learning model in SAR-based target detection and recognition

+MSTAR (Moving and Stationary Target Acquisition and Recognition) dataset.
+The MSTAR benchmark data set is widely used to test and compare the performance of SARATR algorithms.
+MSTAR datasets were collected by the Sandia National Laboratory
+SAR sensor platform.
+The collection was jointly sponsored by Defense Advanced Research Projects Agency (DARPA) and Air Force Research Laboratory as part of the Moving and Stationary Target Acquisition and Recognition (MSTAR) program.
+SNL used an X-band SAR sensor in one-foot resolution spotlight mode.
+Strip map mode was used to collect the clutter data